giraffi/giraffi_metrics-tutorial/README.md

 When retrieving metrics, you can use query parameters for filtering the results.

 `fields` A array parameter that specifies the fields to return.
 The available field names are val, time and tags.
-`tags` A array parameter that filters which type of metrics (memory, cpu, etc.) to return.
+`tags` A array parameter that filters which type of metrics to return.
 The results contain at least one of the specified tags.

 ```sh
 wss://ws.giraffi.jp:4443/?fields=time,val&tags=load,shortterm # Returns a single row.